Mood lighting: Use and effects on humans in indoor settings

-Indoor lighting can have a variety of effects on human subjects living within an artificial indoor environment.
+Indoor lighting can have a variety of effects on human subjects living or working within an artificial indoor environment.
 A study with ninety-six subjects, ages ranging from 18 to 55, were examined on how a variety of lighting could impact their mood and cognition.
 Subjects showed higher problem-solving abilities for females in a warm vs. cool white light source.
 The opposite result was shown for the male subjects.
+Field studies have also shown that in office settings, blue-enriched lighting over the course of several weeks can lead to improved alertness, performance, and sleep quality in comparison to lighting with a lower color temperature.